Financial Aid for Professional Pharmacy Program Students

-Students interested in applying for School of Pharmacy emergency loans are instructed to see the Associate Dean for Academic and Student Affairs for further information.
+Students interested in applying for School of Pharmacy emergency loans are instructed to see the Associate Dean for Academic Affairs for further information.
 These emergency loans are due in full 12 months after the applicant’s date of graduation from the Professional Pharmacy Program.
 The payback for loans to students in the B.S. in Pharmaceutical Sciences program will be 12 months after the applicant’s date of graduation unless the student is pursuing another degree, i.e. Pharm.D. or graduate degree from this institution.
 In the latter case, the loan would be due in full 12 months after the graduation from the advanced degree program.
 The interest rate is 8 percent on all loans and will be calculated on the date the loan was made.
 Interest will be forgiven on any portion of a loan that is paid on or before the due date.
 The school will process loan applications up to $1000/semester.
 Additional considerations will be given for extenuating circumstances.

 In addition to University scholarships, the School of Pharmacy has scholarships that are distributed primarily on the basis of academic performance while enrolled in the School of Pharmacy.
 However, some $1,000 scholarships are used to assist in the recruitment of outstanding students into the Bachelor of Science in Pharmaceutical Sciences Early Entry program.
 For Early Entry students, these awards will continue for as long as they retain Early Entry status, i.e. seven years.
 Early Entry students who receive University Academic Excellence Scholarships will no longer receive that scholarship after eight semesters.
 Currently ten $1,000 scholarships are available to entering Early Entry students.
 In the case of these recruiting scholarships, it is assumed that all students are interested in receiving such awards, and therefore no separate application is required.
 One important factor in determining the recipients of these scholarships is the enhancement of diversity within the student body.
 Another factor is the comparative ranking of the EE1 composite admissions score.